 If all goes well with my operation, I’ll be able to get out of bed again and, although I don’t want to think too far ahead, I hope to be able to move around in a wheelchair by the Spring.
 I am 100% going to keep painting and have also been asked to do talks about diversity, motivation and art from people in my social media community.
 I hope to also be able to visit more places to take inspiration for new artwork.

 A highlight is being invited to paint for the Chelsea Drinks Party by Horatio’s Garden - a charity that installs gardens in spinal units.
 It takes place a week before the Chelsea Flower Show and is an incredible honour.
 It just shows you how connecting with people can really make big things happen.

 I feel so happy to have built a business that I’m passionate about and would advise anyone thinking of doing Digital Mums’ social media training, no matter what your experience, to give it a go.
 Confidence was a massive barrier for me, but the more I did my painting and the more I put myself out there on social media, the more my confidence grew.
 I really hope my experience will inspire anyone else out there feeling stuck in a rut, to keep going and give new things a try.
 You never know, you might find yourself delivering your work to the other side of the world too!

 We've now retired our six month vocational "Diploma in Social Media Marketing" and are currently running a new pilot for shorter, non-vocational training in Social Media Marketing.
-If you're interested in signing up to learn more then complete our get in touch form here.
+If you're interested in signing up to learn more then you can sign up to our waiting list here.